richelbilderbeek/journal_club_20210902/README.md

 ### Summary

 GWAS declines in Open Science.

-With the HGP, data, code/analyses and results/publications were shared.
+With the HGP, GWAS was Open Science, as data, code/analyses and results/publications were shared.
-GWAS became mainstream.
+GWAS then became mainstream.
-Now GWAS is moved to Supplementary Materials, with less review.
-Also, data, code/analyses and results/publications were shared less, also due to the use of company data.
+Now GWAS is moved to Supplementary Materials, which are reviewed less, and also data, code/analyses and results/publications were shared less, partially because of the use of company data.
 GWAS should increase openness and reproducibility to maintain scientific credibility.

 ### Discussion points